If you have a dispute with an employee, a settlement agreement is one option that may be available for you to resolve it.

 1. The first £30,000 of a termination payment is tax free.
-Any amount in excess of £30,000 will be subject to tax (but not National Insurance contributions) in the normal way.
+Any amount in excess of £30,000 will be subject to tax.
+This will include employer National Insurance contributions but not employee National Insurance contributions.

 2. However, where the payment (or part of it) is made under a contractual term, for example, payment for unused holiday, it is taxed as earnings using the employee's own tax rate.